aionnetwork/aion-docs/developers/basics/test-and-debug/end-to-end.md

 ## Set up a Project

-We will use IntelliJ to create a new Java blockchain application project.
+We will use IntelliJ to create a new Java dApp project.

 ### Create a project